ingomohr/push-p2-repo-action/README.md

 # Push P2 Repo Docker Action
-This action pushes a p2 repository (aka. p2 update site) to the Github repository.
+This action commits and pushes a p2 repository (aka. p2 update site) to the Github repository.

 The action expects a p2 repository to be available.
 -  Hint: It can be built w/ e.g. Maven: